Akif9748/akf-forum/README.md

 - mod role, permissions
 - upload other photos, model for it
 - categories page is need a update, thread count in category
-- DC auth will store code for taking tokens, and create secret model setting
 - Disable last seen button for web.
 - email auth.
 - old contents / titles add to forum interface